yinleung/FSGDM/README.md

 Significant findings for DNN training:

 - High-frequency gradient components are undesired in the late stages of training
-- Preserving the original gradient in the early stages improve performance
+- Preserving the original gradient in the early stages improves performance
-- Gradually amplifying low-frequency gradient components during training enhance performance
+- Gradually amplifying low-frequency gradient components during training enhances performance

 *For a more detailed explanation, please refer to our paper.*